imilkes/imilkes/README.md

        🌊 Receiving help or helping others are not signs of weakness or trauma.
        🛰️ I appreciate Self-Agency, Independence, Truth and Kindness.
        📝 There is always something to learn.
        🌹 Your life review is your life review.
-Ego will always question, especially if in the 'standards of worth' there are things like 'motherhood'.
+Ego will always question, especially if in the 'standards of worth' you are not seen as a mother.
        🤍 Forever doubted by this planet's participants.
 Thank You Anyways.
        🫀 All is an evolving spiritual process.
 Love guides, the roles evolve = the essence stays.